tinganho/balanced-storage/README.md

 }
 ```

-Then in some other class's method we instantiate the view with a reference user model:
+Then in some other class's method we instantiate the view with a referenced user model:
 ```typescript
 class SuperView{
     showSubView() {